gridscale/terraform-provider-gridscale/README.md

 Using the provider
 ----------------------
-See the [`website/docs`](website/docs) directory in this repo to get started on using the gridscale provider, be sure to read [`website/docs/index.html.markdown`](website/docs/index.html.markdown) first.
+See the [gridscale provider documentation](https://www.terraform.io/docs/providers/gridscale) to get started on using the gridscale provider.

+Alternatively, this documentation can also be found within this repository.
+Check out [`website/docs/index.html.markdown`](website/docs/index.html.markdown) to get started.
 Documentation on how to create resources like servers, storages and networks can be found in [`website/docs/r`](website/docs/r).
 Documentation on how to add resources like storages, networks and IP addresses to servers, check out the documentation on datasources found in [`website/docs/d`](website/docs/d).

 Developing the Provider
 ---------------------------